Lecture: Embedded Systems (FS 2017)

 Exercises and Labs

 The exercises are made available before the date of the exercise.
+They will be distributed during lecture.
 During an exercise, teaching assistants will summarize the lecture material required to solve the exercise questions, give hints how to approach the solution, answer your questions and discuss the correct solution at the end of the exercise.
 The electronic version of the exercise questions and solutions will be placed online after the exercise has been conducted by all groups.

 Lab documentation is available on the BTnode webpage/Tutorials.
 For support question please use the resources under BTnode Support or consult the BTnode Community Tips and Tricks.
 This page is based on a wiki and user-editable.
 Just click on the "edit" button on the top and contribute to the BTnode community knowledge base.If you have a general question on the lecture, exercises, labs and mini-Tests, please contact the lecture coordinator.